Can I build this GEO myself, or do I need a service like ROZZ?

 What "Building It Yourself" Actually Entails

-For a typical B2B SaaS site with 200 pages, expect 120-160 hours of content restructuring work plus ongoing maintenance as you publish new pages.
+Building extractability through content restructuring requires rewriting 80%+ of existing content.
+For a typical B2B SaaS site with 200 pages, expect 120-160 hours of content restructuring work plus ongoing maintenance as new pages publish.

 Every page needs explicit machine-readable labels.